-Facebook Container: Prevent Facebook from tracking your visits to other websites
+Facebook Container - Prevent Facebook from tracking you on other websites

 Table of Contents

 - 1 How does Facebook Container work?

 - 2 How do I install Facebook Container?

 - 3 What happens when I log in to other sites using my Facebook account?

 - 4 How does this affect Facebook’s features?

 - 5 Facebook Container isn't working as expected

 - 6 Will this protect me from Facebook completely?